JoshuaKeyz/quotationAppBackend/README.md

     {error: "invalid quotation"}
 ```
 ### Getting Quotes by both consumers and contractors
 The consumer has the means to see all the quotes that has been sent from the consumer to him/her using the following API.
+They both have the possiblity to see the distance between themselves, expecially the consumer, who needs to see how far the contractor is before accepting a quote.

 #### API
 Consumers | Contractors